CameronPutterman/SQL-learning/README.md

-# SQL-learning
-projects and assignments using SQL
+# projects and assignments using SQL